VikashSunda/InfraScan-Summer-25/Assignment 1.md

 ## Summary

-This tutorial covers the basics of MATLAB, including variable definition, operations, arrays, loops, custom functions, plotting, and integration using both manual and built-in methods.
+This assignment covers the basics of MATLAB, including variable definition, operations, arrays, loops, custom functions, plotting, and integration using both manual and built-in methods.